November 19, 2018

 1. Even in E-Learning, the content is fundamentally developed by people.

-Typical forms of E-Learning: Primarily self-directed
+Typical Forms of E-Learning: Mainly Self-Directed

 Grafik: Selbstgesteuerte und Fremdgesteuerte Lernformen, Fokus fremdgesteuert